This topic describes how Anthos clusters on AWS interacts with Domain Name Services (DNS) on both your AWS Virtual Private Cloud (VPC) and clusters.

 to resolve DNS names within clusters.
 CoreDNS runs as a redundant, scaled

 and gives them a single IP address.
 The CoreDNS Deployment scales with the

 Anthos clusters on AWS uses NodeLocal DNSCache to improve DNS lookup performance.
 NodeLocal DNSCache runs as a DaemonSet on each node in your cluster.
 When a Pod makes a DNS request, the request first goes to the DNS cache on the same node.
 If the cache can't resolve the DNS request, the cache forwards the request to either:

-- CoreDNS for an internal name (for example,
+- CoreDNS for an internal name— for example

 Amazon DNS server,

-for an external name (for example,
+for an external name— for example

-For an overview of how DNS is used in Kubernetes clusters, see DNS for Services and Pods.
+- For an overview of how DNS is used in Kubernetes clusters, see DNS for Services and Pods.